MarkRavenB/konichiwa-test-page/README.md

 # Konichiwa sa imong tanan mina san
 JeHoBen Git example
-We are trying repository for the Git tutorial IT 332: Integrative Programming and Technologies
+We are trying repository for the Git tutorial IT 332: Integrative Programming and Technologies. <3

-Stop look, listen, and learn. hehe - JeHoBen(2024)
+Stop look, listen, and learn. hehe xD - JeHoBen(2024)